journalovi/2024-tsandilas-ranktransforms/supplementary/experimental-results/README.md

-## Raw results
+## Experimental results

-This folder presents the raw files generated from our experimental scripts and used for the analysis of the jovi article and the Appendix.
+This folder presents the raw files generated from our experimental scripts and used for the analysis of our JoVI article and appendix.
 The suffix *_10*, *_20*, and *_30* in the filenames corresponds to the sample size (size of experimental cell) used, as we ran the experiments separately for each sample size.

 The log files generally contain the following columns:
 - The sample size *n*.